 One of the interesting effects of ballistic missile defence is how it has affected relations between states.
 The decades of tension between Moscow and Washington over strategic defence are well known.
-Now US ballistic missile defences (BMD) are driving China and Russia closer together.
+Now US ballistic missile defences (BMD) are driving Ch

 But missile defences can also strengthen relations between countries.
 For example, it has become an important dimension of the revitalised Japan-US security alliance.
 BMD has discouraged Japan from developing its own nuclear deterrent, and induced Tokyo to broaden its defence collaboration with other countries by relaxing its arms export rules.
 The same pattern may arise in the Middle East, where Iran’s neighbours are pondering whether missile defences can obviate their need to acquire nuclear weapons if Iran does.
 In other cases, the BMD issue has had diverse effects.
 South Korea, for example, has sought to benefit from US technologies without alarming China by joining the Pentagon’s wider regional efforts.